 - Property Information

 Hiking at Northwest River Park

 Hiking along Northwest River Park's many trails brings nature up close.
 Venture down Otter Point, encounter a deer on the "Deer Island Trail," or stroll along any of the park's more than seven miles of winding trails.
-A portion of the Molly Mitchell trail is accessible to the physically disabled.
+A portion of the Molly Mitchell trail has connecting sidewalks for accessibility.